JHalt06/Books-For-The-Future/docs/DesignDoc.md

 This can be fixed use the parameterized message format provided by SLF4J.
 This delays the string construction until after the logger confirms the message needs to be printed.
 > _**[Sprint 4]** Discuss **future** refactoring and other design improvements your team would explore if the team had additional time._

+ * Separate HelperService and relating classes into Manager and User specific classes respective to their allowed actions on the platform.
+ * Convert Need design to use ints for ID numbers instead of Longs, which are annoying to deal with while ints are universally used between HTML, TypeScript, etc.
+ * Password hashing to ensure security for users.
+ * Add support for edits made to Needs showing on notification feature instead of just create/delete.

 ## Testing
 > _This section will provide information about the testing performed
 > and the results of the testing._